 We host regular public lectures covering current research in musicology, ethnomusicology, composition and performance.
 Talks are given by guest lecturers from the UK and abroad, as well as by School of Music staff.

 See previous lectures here.

 Spring 2018 schedule

 All lectures will be held in the Boyd Lecture Theatre (unless otherwise specified) in the School of Music.

-John Butt (University of Glasgow)
+John Richardson (University of Turku)

 Roy Howat (Royal Academy of Music)

 ‘Debussy, Chopin and Chabrier: Musical and Structural Interrelations’ – Debussy Centenary Series

 Please note that this event is part of a festival of concerts and lectures exploring different facets of Debussy’s work, influence and legacy.
 The talk will be followed by a Piano Recital by Roy Howat at 7pm.

 ‘Whose Alternative Public Space?
 Gender Dimensions of Music on the Internet in Iran’